Nack0c/KrbRelayEx/README.md

 - **Background Consoles**:
   These are ideal for managing multiple SMB consoles simultaneously.

+## Blog
+In this [post](https://decoder.cloud/2024/11/26/group-policy-nightmares-pt2/), I describe the use case that led me to develop this tool.
 ### Related Tools
 For a similar Python-based tool built on Impacket libraries, check out [krbjack](https://github.com/almandin/krbjack).

 ---